Introduction

 Eco-Friendly Home Improvements

-• Non-Toxic Paints and Finishes: Choose low-VOC (volatile organic compounds) paints and finishes to improve indoor air quality and reduce harmful emissions.
+- Low-VOC Paints and Finishes: Choose paints and finishes with low volatile organic compounds (VOCs) to improve indoor air quality.

 Gardening and Urban Farming